Business skills top of the agenda for rural women at Inspire Summit

 “Industry has been extremely supportive and we also have partnerships with GRDC, ProcessWorx, Bailiwick Legal, AgriFutures Australia, MLA and CBH who are all actively involved in the delivery of the Summit.”

 Registrations for INSPIRE 2021 have extended until Friday, 26 March, due to popular demand – and recently updated COVID capacity restrictions.
-Please register here or email Sara Hector here.
+Please email Sara Hector here.

 Enjoyed this story?
 Want to learn more about the Asia Pacific region’s innovative agrifood tech ecosystem?
 Sign up for our newsletter here and receive fresh stories about global leaders, farmers, startups and innovators driving collaborative change.